kubecost/docs/agent.md

 kubecost-prometheus-server-596b9bb9bb-pr4vz   3/3     Running   0          25h
 ```

-Check the container logs- it is common to have prometheus errors when the kubecost-agent pod starts.
+Check the container logs.
+It is common to have prometheus errors when the kubecost-agent pod starts.
 They should not continue after the kubecost-prometheus-server pod is ready.

 For further troubleshooting, the Kubecost team may ask for the container logs.
+Script for collecting all the logs:

 `kubecost-agent-logs.sh`
 ```sh